CIP-14 v2

 - Renewal extends

-expires_at from the current expiry (not from the current block), preventing gaps.
+expires_atfrom the current expiry (not from the current block), preventing gaps. - After expiry, a grace period of

-- After the grace period, the name enters a release auction — a descending-price Dutch auction starting at
+NAME_GRACE_PERIODblocks (default: 2,592,000, ~30 days) allows the owner to renew at the standard rate. - After the grace period, the name enters a release auction — a descending-price Dutch auction starting at

-10x the annual fee and declining linearly to 1x over NAME_AUCTION_DURATION blocks (default: 604,800, ~7 days).
+10xthe annual fee and declining linearly to1xoverNAME_AUCTION_DURATIONblocks (default: 604,800, ~7 days).
 This prevents sniping at the exact expiry block.

 7.7 Route Registry API

-The Route Registry system actor exposes the following message handlers:
+The Route Registry system actor exposes the following message handlers:7.8 Router Actor Pattern (Recommended)

-Because actor code and entitlements are immutable after deployment, binding a domain name directly to an application actor creates an upgradeability constraint: deploying a new version of the application requires calling set_actor(name, new_address) (§7.7) to re-point the name, which is a manual operation that can cause brief unavailability.
+Because actor code and entitlements are immutable after deployment, binding a domain name directly to an application actor creates an upgradeability constraint: deploying a new version of the application requires callingset_actor(name, new_address) (§7.7) to re-point the name, which is a manual operation that can cause brief unavailability.

 The router actor pattern is a recommended best practice for production actors that expect to evolve.
 A router actor is a thin, stable proxy:

-The router actor’s code never changes.
-The owner updates the implementation by sending a set_implementation message.
+set_implementation message.
 This avoids calling set_actor on the Route Registry and provides atomic switchover.

 Not mandated: This pattern is a recommendation, not a protocol requirement.
 Simple actors that do not expect to change can bind names directly.
 The Route Registry’s set_actor method (§7.7) remains the protocol-level migration mechanism for all actors.